FOUNDATION

 an A-level in French.)

-It's not quite sure on which date they appeared as "Depeche Mode" the first
+It's not quite sure on which date they appeared as "Depeche Mode" for the first time.

-time.
-Some people say it had been October 16, 1980 at the Bridge House,
+Some people say it was 16 October 1980 at the Bridge House, other people say

-others say it had been October 29 at Ronnie Scott's in London.
+it was 29 October at Ronnie Scott's in London.
 I guess it was

-October 16 because there are some newspapers with ads for this gig.
+16 October because there is a newspaper with an ad for this gig.

-Things developed step by step then.
-At Crocs DJ Rusty Egan introduced them
+From that point things moved on step by step.
+At Crocs DJ Rusty Egan introduced

-to Stevo Pearce, another DJ, who asked them whether they wanted to contribute a song
+them to Stevo Pearce, another DJ, who asked them whether they wanted to contribute

-to the Some Bizarre Album.
-The album consisted of tracks by unsigned new wave
+a song to the Some Bizarre Album.
+The album consisted of tracks by unsigned

-groups.
-Stevo believed in the music that was included on the album as opposed to the
+New Wave groups.
+Stevo believed in the music that was included on the album, as

 Vince: "At the time we had no record company contract and we were kind of